awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-examples.md

 # CloudTrail log file examples<a name="cloudtrail-log-file-examples"></a>

 CloudTrail monitors events for your account\.
 If you create a trail, it delivers those events as log files to your Amazon S3 bucket\.
-See the following to learn more about log files\.
+If you create an event data store in CloudTrail Lake, events are logged to your event data store\.
+Event data stores do not use S3 buckets\.

 **Topics**
 + [CloudTrail log file name format](#cloudtrail-log-filename-format)